Congee: Sri Lanka

 In Sri Lanka, several types of congee are known as kenda in Sinhalese.
 Sinhala people use congee as a breakfast, a side dish, an accessory to indigenous medical therapies, and a sweet.
 Kenda can be prepared with many ingredients, including rice, roasted rice, rice flour, finger millet flour, sago, coconut milk, herbs, tubers, kitul flour, and mung bean.
 When it is prepared with rice and water only, it is known as hal kenda.
 If salt is added to bring a much saltier taste, it is known as lunu kenda, a dish commonly used as a supplementary diet in purgation therapy in indigenous medical traditions.
-If roasted rice is used, the congee becomes bendi hal kenda, utilized to treat diarrheal diseases.
+If roasted rice is used, the congee becomes bendi hal kenda, used to treat diarrheal diseases.
 If rice flour and coconut milk are the main ingredients, such congee is known as kiriya.
 If finger millet flour and water is used, it is known as kurakkan anama.
 If coconut milk is added, the dish is called kurakkan kenda.
 If sago is used, such congee is known as sawu kenda.
 A special type of congee prepared from the byproducts of coconut oil production is known as pol kiri kenda.
 There are many varieties of kola kenda, congee with herbs as an ingredient; sometimes, a vaidya or veda mahttaya (a physician trained in indigenous medical traditions) might prescribe a special type of kola kenda, known under such circumstances as behet kenda.
 Sinhala villagers use specific tubers for preparing congee, such as Diascorea species tubers.
 If kitul flour is mixed with boiling water and coconut milk added to it, this special type of congee is known as kitul piti kenda.
 Kenda prepared with mung beans is known as mung eta kenda.

 Most of the time, kiriya, kurakkan kenda, sawu kenda, pol kiri kenda and kitul piti kenda are used as sweets.
 Sugar, candy, dates, raisins, cashew nut, jaggery, and treacle are among the ingredients that may be added to sweeten these congees.

 Congee is also eaten by Sri Lankan Moors for iftar during Ramadan.
 It is also occasionally made with oats.
 Tamils and Moors in Sri Lanka call it arisi kanji (rice kanji) and may use chicken or beef for it.
-It is just as often made with milk (paal kanji), and there are many other combinations with appropriate prefixes in Tamil; One very special type being 'Chithirai' kanji, Chithirai being the Tamil month coinciding with April/May, made for a festival in this month.
+It is just as often made with milk (paal kanji), and there are many other combinations with appropriate prefixes in Tamil; one very special type is Chithirai kanji, Chithirai being the Tamil month coinciding with April/May, made for a festival in this month.
 It is a salty simple kanji with green chilis, onions and coconut milk.

+Nepal

+In Nepal, congee is known as jaulo, it can be prepared by mixing pulses like moong or red lentil, or plain with salt and lots of water.
+It is tempered with fenugreek seeds and ghee.
+It is considered a light food which is why it eaten in sick days or as light supper.